 Signs and symptoms of dislocated finger

 If the appearance of finger crooked, swollen and painful, it is an indication that you have a dislocated finger.
 Bending or straightening the finger may be difficult for a person who has a dislocated finger.
-The following are considered symptom that indicates that you have a dislocated finger:
+The following are symptoms that indicates a dislocation:

 - The finger may have a pale color